 Have you ever looked at someone rich and felt a tinge of envy, believing you’d be set for life if you had all that money?
 Well, maybe you would — or maybe you wouldn’t.
 As many former millionaires have discovered, there’s no such thing as having too much money to ever go broke.

 Financial security is determined by financial decisions, meaning everyone is susceptible to financial disaster.
-That’s why GOBankingRates looked for the many strange ways people go broke.
-These are valuable lessons to learn if you want to save yourself from financial ruin.
+That’s why GOBankingRates looked for the many strange ways people can go broke.

 Some people who inherit money spend irrationally.
-They go on shopping sprees, take vacations and immediately start upgrading their lifestyles, ignoring smarter options like investing an inheritance.
+They go on shopping sprees, take vacations and immediately start upgrading their lifestyles, ignoring smarter options such as investing the inheritance.